Nick Lloyd "The Western Front: A History of the Great War, 1914-1918"

 Joseph Kanon "The Good German"

-An American journalist returns to post-war Berlin to find the married woman he had an affair with, but he’s thrown into a maelstrom of crime, treason, and attempts to hire the brighest German minds for either side in the impending cold war.
+An American journalist returns to post-war Berlin to find the married woman he had an affair with, but he’s thrown into a maelstrom of crime, treason, and attempts to hire the brightest German minds for either side in the impending cold war.
 Lawless 1945 Berlin is a great backdrop for a novel that highlights that “morally good or justified” can be very malleable.
 The book is a bit on the long side.

 Ika Johannesson, Jon Jefferson Klingberg "Blood, Fire, Death: The Swedish Metal Story"